-The motherboard comes with a surface mount LGA775 socket designed for the Intel® Pentium® D, Intel® Pentium® 4 and Intel® Celeron® processors in the 775-land package.
+The motherboard comes with a surface mount LGA775 designed for the Intel[®] Quad-Core, Core[TM]2 Extreme, Core[TM]2 Duo, Pentium[®] Extreme, Pentium[®] D, Pentium[®] 4 and Celeron[®] D processors in the 775-land package.

 - Install a chassis fan with at least a speed of 2400 rpm and 8 CFM turnrate when using a dual-core CPU to ensure system stability.
 Overheating can permanently damage the system and/or CPU. - Upon purchase of the motherboard, make sure that the PnP cap is on the socket and the socket contacts are not bent.
 Contact your retailer immediately if the PnP cap is missing, or if you see any damage to the PnP cap/socket contacts/motherboard components.
 ASUS will shoulder the cost of repair only if the damage is shipment/ transit-related. - Keep the cap after installing the motherboard.
 ASUS will process Return Merchandise Authorization (RMA) requests only if the motherboard comes with the cap on the LGA775 socket. - The product warranty does not cover damage to the socket contacts resulting from incorrect CPU installation/removal, or misplacement/ loss/incorrect removal of the PnP cap.